arshiasamimi/warehouse_simulation/README.md

 overflow, and orders can end in one of three exceptional outcomes: backorder, cancellation, or an unresolved picking error.

-This project is intentionally structured as a genuinely different process and decision problem from the required hospital bed-allocation simulation (see Section 2 of `warehouse_report.pdf` for the full requirement-by-requirement mapping), while matching its statistical and technical rigor.

 ## File Structure

 ```